Extremelyd1/HKMP/README.md

 - `list`: Will list the currently connected users to the terminal.

 ### Settings
-The interface of the mod also contains a client and server settings menu
+The interface of the mod also contains a client and server settings menu.
+The details for these are given in the following subsections.

 #### Client settings
 The client settings contain the following entries: